Important Vendor Topics

 Vendors should use the inboxes above for invoice submission only, all vendor inquiries should be sent to VendorHotline@schools.nyc.gov.

 DOE will honor all commitments for products that have been delivered and services rendered.
-The Accounts Payable Office is currently operating remotely with a limited capacity and vendors may experience delays in payment until standard operations resume.

 Invoice Processing: All Other DOE Offices